Bobby Ray Parks Jr.: Nagoya Diamond Dolphins

 On August 24, 2021, Parks signed with the Nagoya Diamond Dolphins of Japan's B. League as the team's Asian import.
-On May 28, 2022, it was announced that Parks signed a one-year contract extension with the team.
+On May 28, 2022, he signed a one-year contract extension with the team.
+On June 9, 2023, he signed another contract extension with the team.

 National team career

 In 2015, Parks played for Gilas Cadets at the SEABA championships and the Southeast Asian Games.

 In July 2016, Parks played for Gilas Pilipinas at the FIBA Olympic Qualifying Tournament in Manila.

 Parks was part of the team that represented the Philippines in the 2017 Southeast Asian Games.
 They won the gold medal after beating Indonesia 94–55, winning his 3rd SEA Games Gold medal in the process.

 Five years later, Parks returned to the national team for the 2022 FIBA Asia Cup.
 The team failed to make the quarterfinals of that tournament.

+Parks was included in the 21-man pool for the 2023 FIBA World Cup.
+However, he was not included in the 12-man final roster.